BoiseState/CS321_Bioinformatics/README.md

 - `[<cache-size>]` is an integer between `100` and `10000` (inclusive) that represents the maximum number of `BTreeNode` objects that can be stored in memory

-- `<SQLite-database-path>` the path to the SQL database created after BTree creation for a specific sequence length.
+- `<SQLite-database-path>` the path to the SQL database created by loading a dump file using SQLite's .import command.
 The name of the database file should be `xyz.k.db` where the sequence length is `<k>`, and the GeneBank file is `xyz.gbk`.
 The database file should have been created by the `GeneBankCreateBTree` program from the BTree it creates